westofengland-ca/weca_qgis_release_notes/README.md

 # MCA QGIS file setup guide and release notes
 📍 🌐 🌍 📈

 Geographical data across the Combined Authority is viewable by staff using 'QGIS' software.
-If you can't find QGIS in your Windows Start menu, then please raise a [General Service Request](https://live.hornbill.com/nsc/catalog/new-service-request/com.hornbill.servicemanager/23/175/) in Hornbill asking to be `added to MCA Entra security group 'sccm-qgis-allow' for auto-deployment of QGIS software`.
+If you can't find QGIS in your Windows Start menu, then please raise a [General Service Request](https://live.hornbill.com/nsc/catalog/new-service-request/com.hornbill.servicemanager/23/175/) in Hornbill asking `Please add me to the MCA Entra security group 'sccm-qgis-allow' for auto-deployment of QGIS software`.
 This request is usually completely within 1 working day, but the software will only auto-install when you're on the VPN.

 With QGIS installed, a ready-made QGIS file exists with various map layers pre-loaded.
 To explore our GIS data, follow these steps carefully: